vboyev-MSFT/defender-docs/defender-endpoint/navigate-defender-endpoint-antivirus-exclusions.md

 #### Exclusions on Windows

-Microsoft Defender Antivirus can be configured to exclude combinations of processes, files, and extensions from scheduled scans, on-demdand scans and real-time protection.
+Microsoft Defender Antivirus can be configured to exclude combinations of processes, files, and extensions from scheduled scans, on-demdand scans, and real-time protection.
 See [Configure custom exclusions for Microsoft Defender Antivirus](/defender-endpoint/configure-exclusions-microsoft-defender-antivirus).

 For more granular control that helps minimize protection gaps, consider using [Contextual file and process exclusions](/defender-endpoint/configure-contextual-file-folder-exclusions-microsoft-defender-antivirus).